wookdev/wookdev.github.io/imho/dunlavy.md

 Labs, SC-IVa speakers.
 I was hooked.

 Time passed, other priorities were taken care of of.
 Dave purchased a pair of Dunlavy SC-III speakers.
-[Dave says: &quot;It was more like Jaime insisted and I went along for the ride (not that I'm complaining).&quot;
+[Dave says: "It was more like Jaime insisted and I went along for the ride (not that I'm complaining)."

 Then I received an email from Dave.
 In it, he told me that Dunlavy was out of business, and that AVL had some of the last speakers, and was negotiating